 Alcohol Advisory Board

-The Alcohol Advisory Board is a seven member board consisting of two city council members, three citizens at large, and two licenses holders.
+The Alcohol Advisory Board (AAB) is a seven member board consisting of two City Council members, three citizens-at-large, and two licenses holders.
 The members are appointed by the Mayor and City Council to serve two year staggered terms.
 The duties of the board are to review and approve or deny all applications for licenses for the sale of liquor, wine and malt beverages, at wholesale and retail by the package and by the drink.
-The AAB also recommends to the Mayor and City Council modifications to the ordinances and policies of the city pertaining to the regulation, control, and taxing of liquor, wine and malt beverages.
+The AAB also recommends to the Mayor and City Council modifications to the ordinances and policies of the City pertaining to the regulation, control, and taxing of liquor, wine and malt beverages.
 Decisions of the Alcohol Advisory Board may be appealed to the Mayor and City Council whose decision is final.
-The Alcohol Advisory Board meets every 3 rd Tuesday of the month at 3:00 P.M. in the City Council Room located on the second floor of City Hall.
+The Alcohol Advisory Board meets every 2nd Monday of the month at 4:00 P.M. in the City Council Chamber located on the second floor of City Hall.

 Downtown Statesboro Development Authority

-The Downtown Statesboro Development Authority, established in 1981, consists of 9 members of which 8 members are appointed by the members of the authority to represent the owners of real property or owners of business establishments.
+The Downtown Statesboro Development Authority (DSDA), established in 1981, consists of 9 members of which 8 members are appointed by the members of the authority to represent the owners of real property or owners of business establishments.
 The governing authority of the City of Statesboro appoints the remaining one member.
 The DSDA is empowered with the authority to acquire, improve, sell, lease, and / or mortgage property within the DSDA District for the development and improvement of property in the Downtown Statesboro Development Authority District.

-Main Street Statesboro and Downtown Statesboro Development Authority Board of Directors meet the 2nd Wednesday of each month at 8:30 A.M. at the Arts Center .
+Main Street Statesboro and Downtown Statesboro Development Authority Board of Directors meet the 2nd Wednesday of each month at 8:30 A.M. at the Averitt Arts Center .

-The Executive Board meets the 1st Wednesday of each month at 8:30 A.M. at the Arts Center .
+The DSDA meets on the 3rd Wednesday of each month at 9:00 AM at the Averitt Arts Center.

 Statesboro Beautification Commission